Putting Theory into Practice

 In addition to internships and semester-long study abroad programs, Olin offers shorter-term immersion courses that allow you to explore a topic in-depth, and on location.
 Examples include:

-- Luxury Goods in Milan, Paris, and London
+- Luxury Goods in New York City

 - Business, Innovation, and Entrepreneurship in Israel